The Americans killed or missing after Hamas attacks on Israel

 “He was murdered,” she said.
 “I was saved because he was next to the door and they shot him.”

-Hayim’s sibling Noy Katsman, who is non-binary and uses they/them pronouns, told CNN the family spent hours desperately trying to get in touch with him before learning of his murder.
+Hayim’s sibling Noy Katsman told CNN the family spent hours desperately trying to get in touch with him before learning of his murder.

-Hayim was born in the US and studied at the University of Washington where he earned a PhD in 2021.
+Hayim was born in the US and studied at the University of Washington where he earned a PhD in international studies in 2021.

 His parents were originally from Israel before locating to the US more than three decades ago and so Hayim had moved there to carry out research.